 Firmware Requirements: Base Boot Requirements

-The Base Boot Requirements (BBR) specification-ADD LINK provides a number of boot recipes to accommodate the different standards and boot firmware implementations that are used by a broader range of operating systems and hypervisors.
+The Base Boot Requirements (BBR) specification provides some boot recipes.
+These recipes accommodate the different standards and boot firmware implementations that are used by a broader range of operating systems and hypervisors.

 Arm SystemReady bands

-Initially, we are introducing four main bands of SystemReady – SR, ES, IR and LS – based on combinations or recipes of the BSA and BBR specifications.
+Initially, we are introducing four main bands of SystemReady – SR (ServerReady), ES (Embedded ServerReady), IR (IoTReady), and LS (LinuxBoot ServerReady).
+These bands are based on combinations or recipes from the BSA and BBR specifications.
 We define the bands in consultation with our partners.

-Additionally, there are two optional components, the Security option and Pre-silicon certification.
+Additionally, there are two optional components, the Security option, and the Pre-silicon certification.
 All SystemReady bands are supported by a common Architectural Compliance Suite (ACS) that is modular.
-This enables testing against different combinations of specifications that are required by a SystemReady band.
+The ACS enables testing against different combinations of specifications that are required by a SystemReady band.

-The Arm SystemReady Requirements (SRS) specification-ADD LINK describes the certification requirements for each of the Arm SystemReady bands.
+The Arm SystemReady Requirements (SRS) specification describes the certification requirements for each of the Arm SystemReady bands.

-Arm SystemReady offers a Security Option which provides a way to certify that secure boot and secure firmware update are implemented as prescribed by the Arm Base Boot Security Specification (BBSR)-ADD LINK.
-The security option can be followed alongside any of the SystemReady bands.
-The PSA Certified program can then be followed to assess the rest of the system security of that implementation.
+Arm SystemReady will offer a Security option which provides a way to certify that secure boot and secure firmware update are implemented as prescribed by the Arm Base Boot Security Specification (BBSR).
+The security option can be followed along any of the SystemReady bands.
+The PSA Certified program can then be followed to assess the rest of the system security for that implementation.

-Arm SystemReady Pre-silicon Certification is available as a pre-tape-out option for the silicon partners.
+Arm SystemReady Pre-silicon certification will be available as a pre-tapeout option for silicon partners.
 Arm has been working closely with Synopsys and Cadence on this verification certification.
-For silicon SoC manufacturers, each production run of a chip is very costly.
-The Pre-Silicon Certification option tests chips before tape-out, with the aim of reducing cost and risk for our silicon partners.
+For silicon SoC manufacturers, each production run of a chip is costly.
+The Pre-silicon certification option tests chips before tape-out, to reduce cost and risk for our silicon partners.